hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlClip DummyClipLasting(float numberOf, AacFlUnit unit)` <br/>
 Create a new clip which animates a dummy transform for a specific duration specified in an unit (Frames or Seconds).

+- `AacFlController NewAnimatorController()` 💡<br/>
+Create a new animator controller.
+The asset is generated into the container.

+- `AacFlController NewAnimatorController(string name)` 💡<br/>
+Create a new animator controller with a name.
+However, the name is only used as a suffix for the asset.
+The asset is generated into the container.

 #### Reference VRChat assets

 :::info